 - Granulocytes- This blood component is prescribed for patients who are suffering from infections and have granulocyte levels of 500/mm3 and below.
 The infusion of granulocytes works best for patients who do not respond very well to antibiotic therapies.

-- Cryoprecipitate- This component is one of the more expensive ones to extract, process, and have limited supplies.
+- Cryoprecipitate- This component is one of the more expensive ones to extract, process, and has limited supplies.
 Recommended for patients who have diseased such von Willebrand’s disease and Hemophilia A. It is also a treatment of choice for pregnant women who suffer from DIC or disseminated intravascular coagulation.

 - Factor VIII and Factor IX Concentrates- Factor VIII is also known as Hemophilia Factor A while Factor IX is called Hemophilia Factor B. Both concentrates are used for the specific types of diseases they are named after and are prescribed to help control bleeding.
 However, because these factors are usually pooled from numerous donors, there is a risk of transmission of HIV, Hepatitis B, and other blood-borne infectious diseases from transfusing them.